takJohn/auction/README.md

 To run and interact with the dapp, you'll need to install the dependencies below.
 Click on the links for further instructions.

 - [Node.js](https://nodejs.org/) - requires the npm package manager that comes with Node.js.
-- [Truffle](https://truffleframework.com/) - tool for deploying smart contracts on the blockchain.
+- [Truffle](https://truffleframework.com/) - tool for developing and deploying smart contracts on the blockchain.
 - [Ganache](http://truffleframework.com/ganache/) - to run a personal Ethereum blockchain.
 - [MetaMask](https://metamask.io/) - to interact with the Ethereum blockchain via a web browser.